tyagiriya146/Excel_project/README.md

 The dashboard will present crucial insights from the layoff data in a user-friendly and interactive format, enabling **stakeholders** to make informed decisions.

-# Road Casualties Insights" – an impactful Excel-based dashboard
+# Road Casualties Insights – an impactful Excel-based dashboard

 The primary aim is to enhance road safety by understanding crucial insights from the data.
 This dynamic dashboard offers a range of essential features: